 Reciprocal Levelling | Curvature and Refraction Correction

-Reciprocal levelling helps in compensating for the error due to curvature and refraction & also line of collimation errors in surveying.
+Reciprocal levelling helps in compensating for the error due to curvature and refraction and also the line of collimation errors in surveying.
 It is one of the best methods to eliminate curvature and refraction errors.

 In reciprocal levelling, the level is set up on both sides of the levels.
-Two sets of staff reading is taken.
-This helps in compensating for the error due to curvature and refraction & also line of collimation errors in surveying.
+Two sets of staff reading are taken.
+This helps in compensating for the error due to curvature and refraction & also the line of collimation errors in surveying.

 It is assumed that the atmospheric refraction remains at the same level when the instrument is shifted (Advisable to shift the instrument quickly!)